tw3lveparsecs/azure-mcp-copilot-workshop/exercises/06-key-vault/README.md

    Show me details about the Key Vault [your-key-vault-name]
    ```

-### Exercise 6.2: Creating a Key Vault with Azure CLI
+### Exercise 6.2: Creating a Key Vault with Azure MCP

 1. Ask GitHub Copilot to help you create a Key Vault:
    ```
-   Help me create a new Azure Key Vault named 'kv-copilot-demo' in East US region in the resource group 'rg-copilot-demo'
+   Help me create a new Azure Key Vault named 'kv-copilot-demo' in Australia East region in the resource group 'rg-mcp-workshop'
    ```
 2. Review and execute the command that Copilot suggests
 3. Verify the Key Vault was created by asking: